THE CONTAINER PROJECT

 This is the story of the Container Appeal to show just how amazing our supporters are and how so much can be achieved in a very short space of time when people pull together.
 Also that without your shoeboxes there would have been no opportunity to visit these families and therefore their lives would have continued with no hope…….

 Urgent Appeal– Yesterday morning I was woken at 4am by WhatsApp Shoebox photos pinging through on my phone from Eastern Europe.
 When I finally (rather grumpily) looked at them over breakfast I was filled with horror as I read what had actually been sent to me.
 Please read it to the end as this will beyond doubt tell you how important your shoeboxes are to the people that receive them and how they enable Link to Hope to continue to help after that.
-This is from our contact Otto in Romania in his words and happened just a few weeks ago.
+This is from our contact Otto in Romania in his words.
 Otto is our project manager in this location and it is his words that are in the speech marks

 “This story is heart breaking story.
 I went to bring shoeboxes for 2 very poor gypsy families in Garcini (they are the poor of poorest) who live in an abandoned building next to the trash settlement and I found out that their 4 month baby just passed away because of inhuman conditions and because the house was very cold.
 She got a cold and because they don’t have wood and possibility to keep enough warm the room, Steluța (meaning Star) passed away 😢.
 The Ambulance and the police came and took the body for the autopsy.
 When I heard the next youngest child, Andrei (1 year and 5 month) was coughing, I took urgency with his mother.
 The doctor said, that his fever is 40 and have a very dangerous pneumonia.